18F/handbook/docs/03-policies/security.md

 Usage of CivicActions user accounts should be as follows:

-- Usage must be directly related to your work with CivicActions - personal use (including personal projects) must be approved in advance by the CIO.
+- Usage must be directly related to your work with CivicActions - personal use (including personal projects) must be approved in advance by the CTO.
 - Use in any way harmful to CivicActions or our clients is forbidden.
 - Storing confidential personal information from client website users (for example CSV exports from CiviCRM) on internal collaboration systems should be avoided wherever possible, especially on 3rd party services such as Google Docs.
 - Confidential information (other than personal information) should only be stored in areas restricted by access control, such as the project management area.